 Backing Up and Sharing Settings

-To back up your license, preferences, and other settings, you only need to back up the Settings Directory, which is listed in Wing IDE's About box, accessed from the Help menu.
+To back up your license, preferences, and other settings, you only need to back up the Settings Directory, which is listed in Wing's About box, accessed from the Help menu.

-The process of restoring Wing or moving to a new machine consists simply of installing Wing again, restoring the above directory, and reactivating your license if moving to a new machine.
+The process of restoring Wing or moving to a new machine consists simply of installing Wing again, restoring the above directory, and (in Wing Pro) reactivating your license if necessary.

-The only other Wing-specific data that the IDE will write to your disk is in your project files (*.wpr and *.wpu if you are using the Shared style of project; see Project Types for details).
+The only other Wing-specific data that the IDE will write to your disk is in your project files (*.wpr and *.wpu if you are using the Shared style of project in Wing Pro; see Project Types for details).
 We recommend using the default Shared project type and checking the *.wpr into revision control.